leprojety/symbolon/Session5.md

 # Geometry of Shared Consciousness in Conversation
-*by louis kauffmann and Hye Young Kim*
+*by Louis Kauffmann and Hye Young Kim*

 ![Philosophical Discussion](images/session5.jpg)
 ## Summary